KidiXDev/vndb-kana-api/README.md

 # VNDB Kana API Wrapper

-> **⚠️ Under Development**
-> This package is under active development.
-Some functions may be untested and could produce unexpected behavior.
-Use with caution in production environments.

 A type-safe TypeScript wrapper for the [VNDB Kana API (v2)](https://api.vndb.org/kana).
 Query the VNDB (Visual Novel Database) with full TypeScript support and built-in error handling.

 ## Features